Suijester/aki-tpu/README.md

 | :--- | :--- | :--- | :--- |
 | 8x8 | 182 MHZ | 23.296 | 0.235W |
 | 16x16 | 177 MHZ | 90.624 | 0.285W |

+## Running Simulation
+- Open the files in Vivado or any synthesis tool of your choice, marking all besides the testbench file as a design source.
+- Use the testbench for simulation to test larger size matrix multiplication.
+- All files are synthesizable (tested on Vivado), so implement a top module if necessary and it should run well!